Professional Disinfecting Company

 – Anne Bassani Mena, Vivienne Westwood

-What Is Electrostatic Disinfection?
+What Is Electrostatic Disinfecting?

 When the solution is charged, it’s sprayed onto the surfaces of the office such as desks, tables, chairs, door handles, and countertops.
 The positively charged disinfectant bonds with any negatively charged surface.
 This makes the disinfectant coat evenly, killing all pathogens on the surfaces.